Dominica

 6. Returning officers.

-1. The Commission may from time to time, on the recommendation of the Chief Election Officer, appoint for each constituency a returning officer who shall receive such remuneration as may be prescribed.
+1. The Commission may from time to time, on the recommendation of the Chief

-2. Forthwith upon his appointment each returning officer shall take and subscribe an oath in Form 7 and shall transmit the oath to the Chief Elections Officer.
+an oath in Form 7 and shall transmit the oath to the Chief Elections Officer.

 7. Elections clerks.

-1. The Chief Elections Officer may appoint an election clerk to assit each returning officer.
-The clerk shall receive such remuneration as may be prescribed.
+1. The Chief Elections Officer may appoint an election clerk to assit each

-2. Forthwith upon his appointment, the election clerk shall take an oath in Form 8 and shall transmit the oath to the returning officer.
+2. Forthwith upon his appointment, the election clerk shall take an oath in

 8. Substitute election clerks.

-2. Forthwith upon commencing to discharge the duties of the election clerk, the substitute eleciton clerk shall take the oath required by section 7 to be taken by the election clerk.
+the substitute eleciton clerk shall take the oath required by section 7 to

-3. The substitute election clerk shall receive, in respect of his services as such, such sum as the Commission may in any particular case appoint.
+as such, such sum as the Commission may in any particular case appoint.

 9. Presiding officers.

-1. The Chief Elections Officer shall, subject to the approval of the Commission, appoint a presiding officer for each polling station in the constituency who shall receive such remuneration as may be prescribe.
+1. The Chief Elections Officer shall, subject to the approval of the Commission,

-2. Forthwith upon his appointment each presiding officer shall take and subscribe an oath in Form 9 and shall transmit the oath to the returning officer.
+an oath in Form 9 and shall transmit the oath to the returning officer.

 10. Poll clerks.

-1. The Chief Elections Officer shall appont a poll clerk for each polling station in such district who shall receive such remuneration as may be prescribed.
+1. The Chief Elections Officer shall appont a poll clerk for each polling

-2. Forthwith upon his apointment every poll clerk shall take and subscribe an oath in Form 10 and shall transmit the oath to the returning officer.
+an oath in Form 10 and shall transmit the oath to the returning officer.

-3. If any presiding officer dies or becomes incapable of performing his duties during the taking of the poll, the poll clerk shall forthwith assume the office of presiding officer and shall appoint some other person to act as poll clerk.
+during the taking of the poll, the poll clerk shall forthwith assume the office

-4. Ever person appointed to act as poll clerk under subsection (3) shall forthwith take and subscribe the oath of a poll clerk.
+4. Ever person appointed to act as poll clerk under subsection (3) shall forthwith

 11. Oaths to be taken before justice of the peace, returning officers, presiding officers or poll clerks.